Skip to main content

 Definition

-The National Water Company (NWC) is a Saudi state-owned company responsible for water distribution, wastewater collection and treatment, and customer service delivery across the Kingdom, operating as the primary water utility serving Saudi cities and communities.
+The National Water Company (NWC) is Saudi Arabia’s state-owned water utility.
+In 2026, it remains responsible for urban water distribution, wastewater collection and treatment, and customer service across the Kingdom’s cities and regions.

 Overview